lbl-srg/modelica-buildings/userGuide/source/gettingStarted.rst

 Literature for Users
 --------------------
-We recommend people that are new to Modelica to study the books by Michael Tiller [Til2001]_ and Peter Fritzson ([Fri2011]_ and [Fri2004]_), and the tutorials that are listed at https://www.modelica.org/publications.
+We recommend new users of Modelica to study the books by Michael Tiller [Til2001]_ and Peter Fritzson ([Fri2011]_ and [Fri2004]_), and the tutorials that are listed at https://www.modelica.org/publications.

-The `Modelica Language Tutorial <https://www.modelica.org/documents/ModelicaTutorial14.pdf>`_ is relevant to understand the concept of the language.
-Although it is for Modelica 1.4, it is still instructive.
+Although the `Modelica Language Tutorial <https://www.modelica.org/documents/ModelicaTutorial14.pdf>`_ is for an older version (Modelica 1.4), it is still instructive and relevant to understand the concepts of the language.

-Links to papers that describe or used the Buildings library are available at http://simulationresearch.lbl.gov.
-Furthermore, the model documentation that is available from the download page contains user guides that describe the individual packages of the Buildings library.
+Links to papers that describe or used the `Buildings` library are available at http://simulationresearch.lbl.gov.
+The model documentation from the download page contains user guides that describe the individual packages of the `Buildings` library.

 Literature for Developers
 -------------------------

-For users who develop new thermo-fluid component models, in addition to the literature for users, understanding the concept of stream connectors is essential.
-Stream connectors are explained in the Modelica language definition, available from https://www.modelica.org/documents, and in the paper Franke et al. [Fra2009a]_.
+It is essential for the users who develop new thermo-fluid models to  understand the concept of stream connectors.
+Stream connectors are explained in the Modelica language definition, available at https://www.modelica.org/documents, and in the paper Franke et al. [Fra2009a]_.
-Since the `Buildings` library uses similar modeling principles, and the same base classes, as the Modelica.Fluid library, we also recommend to read the paper about the standardization of thermo-fluid models in Modelica.Fluid [Fra2009b]_.
+The `Buildings` library uses similar modeling principles, and the same base classes, as the `Modelica.Fluid` library.
+Hence, we also recommend reading the paper about the standardization of thermo-fluid models in Modelica.Fluid [Fra2009b]_.

 Software Requirements
 ---------------------
-For software requirements that are needed for the different versions of the Buildings library, see the download page at http://simulationresearch.lbl.gov/modelica
+Check the software requirements for the different versions of the Buildings library at http://simulationresearch.lbl.gov/modelica/Download

 Running the First Simulations
 -----------------------------

-To start using Modelica, run the example models of the `Buildings` library, and make variations of these examples such as by changing values of model parameters or by replacing existing and adding new component models.
+To start using Modelica, run the example models of the `Buildings` library.
+Make variations in these examples by changing values of model parameters or by replacing existing component models by new ones.
 The example models can be found in the packages `Examples`.
-Typically, heat transfer models which can be found in `Buildings.HeatTransfer.*.Examples` are easier to understand than fluid flow models.
-The reasons are that
+Typically, heat transfer models which can be found in `Buildings.HeatTransfer.*.Examples` are easier to understand than fluid flow models because;

-* handling fluid flow adds more complexity due to flow reversal, i.e., if the mass flow rate changes its direction,
+* handling fluid flow adds more complexity due to flow reversal (i.e., if the mass flow rate changes its direction),
 * fluid flow models may need to handle multiple species such as air and water vapor, as well as trace substances such as CO2, and
-* fluid flow models use packages that define medium models, such as for dry air, moist air, water or other fluids.
+* fluid flow models use packages that define medium models, such as dry air, moist air, water or other fluids.

 References